rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

 0. From the Google Play Store each user downloads and installs our <a href="#AndroidApp">Android app</a>.

-0. On either platform, the app runs in the background to obtain battery conditions based on a <strong>schedule</strong> set in the app's Preferences.
+0. On either platform, the first time you open the app, create an account.
+The app then sends battery condition

-0. The app sends its
    <a href="#BatteryMetrics">measurements</a> to a
-   <strong>cloud server</strong> in one of several locations around the world.
+   <strong>cloud server</strong> in one of several locations around the world. ***

+0. In the app's Preferences,
+   you can control how often measurements are sent. ***

+0. In the app you can also pre-configure the
+   <strong>black box</strong> you'll be getting with
+   secure encryption. ***

-0. We send you a <a href="#SentryBox">Sentry box</a>
+0. Your <a href="#SentryBox">black box</a> is
-   because unlike a laptop or mobile phone, you leave it constantly plugged in a power outlet and it never goes to sleep.
+   not like a laptop or mobile phone because you leave it constantly plugged in a power outlet and it never goes to sleep. ***

    BTW, we recommend that you use an Uninterruptable Power Supply ***